apache/reef/README.md

 ---------
 Configuration modules allow applications to perform most configuration generation and verification tasks at build time.
 This allows Tang to automatically generate rich configuration-related documentation, to detect problematic design patterns, and to report errors before the application even begins to run.

-Of course, in isolation, having the ability to specify configuration parameters is not particularly useful; at runtime, we need a way to invoke Tang, and to tell it to instantiate our objects.
-This process is called _injection_.
-As with configurations, Tang's injection process is designed to catch as many potential runtime errors as possible before application code begins to run.
-This simplifies debugging, since many configurations can be caught without running (or examining) application-specific initialization code.

 In the example below, we extend the Timer API to include a second implementation that simply outputs the amount of time a real timer would have slept to stderr.
 In a real unit testing example, it would likely interact with a scheduler based on logical time.
+Of course, in isolation, having the ability to specify configuration parameters is not particularly useful; this example also adds a `main()` method that invokes Tang, and instantiates an object.

+The process of instantiting an object with Tang is called _injection_.
+As with configurations, Tang's injection process is designed to catch as many potential runtime errors as possible before application code begins to run.
+This simplifies debugging and eliminates many types of runtime error handling code, since many configurations can be caught before running (or examining) application-specific initialization code.

 ```
 @DefaultImplementation(TimerImpl.class)